Keep Your Lungs Strong And Healthy

 The body has a natural defense system designed to protect the lungs.
 This works very well most of the time, keeping out dirt and fighting off germs.
 However, several harmful substances can damage the airways and threaten the lungs’ ability to work properly, which can lead to lung disease.

 Some common lung diseases are asthma, chronic obstructive pulmonary disease (COPD), bronchitis, pneumonia, emphysema, cystic fibrosis, tuberculosis, lung cancer and acute respiratory distress syndrome (ARDS).
-People with lung disease have difficulty breathing and some diseases can even lead to respiratory failure.
+People with lung disease have difficulty breathing and some diseases can even lead to respiratory failure and lung cancer.